Fabric Initialization and Switch Discovery

 If you are not using the default fabric ports to connect leaf switches to tier-2 leaf, you must convert the leaf ports from downlink to uplink (leaf switch reload required).
 For more information about changing port connectivity, see the Access Interfaces chapter of the Cisco APIC Layer 2 Networking Configuration Guide.

-The following figure shows an example of a multi-tier fabric topology.
+This figure shows an example of a multi-tier fabric topology.

-Figure 2.
+Figure 3.
 Multi-Tier Fabric Topology Example

-While the topology in the above image shows the Cisco APIC and L3Out/EPG connected to the leaf aggregation layer, the tier-2 leaf access layer also supports connectivity to APICs and L3Out/EPGs.
+While the topology in the image shows the Cisco APIC and L3Out/EPG connected to the leaf aggregation layer, the tier-2 leaf access layer also supports connectivity to APICs and L3Out/EPGs.

 Note